How many Women suffer from Urinary Incontinence?

 It can be embarrassing as well as inconvenient, and as many as 20% of women suffer from incontinence.

 Urinary leakage can present in many different forms, however.
-It is often characterized by a dribbling or slightly leakage of urine when you’re not intending to release it.
+It is often characterised by a dribbling or slightly leakage of urine when you’re not intending to release it.
 Some women have more severe, chronic incontinence – and other women more sporadic, milder incontinence; but whatever form it takes, it can result in mild discomfort or even significant distress.

 Not only can it be socially embarrassing or leave your clothing ‘urine scented,’ it can also lead to recurrent episodes of urinary tract infections.